venkatsaipalla/React-Js/Capitals App/Readme.md

-In this project, i build a **Capitals App** by applying the reactJs concepts learned till now.
+In this project, I build a **Capitals App** by applying the reactJs concepts learned till now.

 # Live Link : https://capitalapp.ccbp.tech/